Openings in The Plotkin Research Group at UBC

 - Post-docs with fellowships

-- 1 new post-doctoral position has become available (Details here) (this position has been filled; please feel free to inquire with me about any upcoming opportunities)
+1 new post-doctoral position has become available (Details here) (this position has been filled; please feel free to inquire with me about any upcoming opportunities)

 The Plotkin Research Group at UBC regularly seeks excellent students and post-doctoral fellows with outstanding academic records, and more importantly an unrelenting curiosity along with the motivation to experiment and investigate the consequences of a new idea.

 Our group members enjoy an exciting and interactive lab atmosphere, access to state-of-the-art computational resources, and the option for extensive collaborations with other research groups in physics and the health sciences.
 If you are a talented and self-motivated student or PDF who is interested in having a career in theoretical/computational biophysics, one the fastest growing interdisciplinary research areas in the sciences, you may wish to consider joining us.
 We welcome NSERC and other scholarship holders and provide top-ups.

 I regularly get a large volume of emails from prospective students inquiring about possible positions in my lab and cannot answer all of these in a timely fashion.
 I have thus compiled the following basic information that prospective students should read thoroughly before emailing me.
 Please note that I am unable to respond to emails inquiring about information that can already be accessed here.

 FREQUENTLY ASKED QUESTIONS: